townmath/cisp400-reader/docs/_sources/list/list-analysis.rst.txt

    }

-A change in data type stored in the vector produces different results:
+A change in data type stored in the vector produces different results.

+The online compiler is limited in both memory and time allowed.
+The 2MB value for ``JUNK_SIZE`` is roughly the 'break even' point on this compiler.
+The graph below shows what running with and 8MB size looks like.

+Run this example on your own computer with larger values and compare.

 .. plot::
    :alt: Comparison of vector and list insert times